eltiffster/readingDocs/README.md

 ### 10. Read More Documentation
 Hopefully these tips help, but there's no real substitute for reading lots of documentation yourself and experimenting with code.
 Given how much documentation varies from source to source, it's impossible to anticipate every potential situation you could encounter.

 Over time, you'll get a feel for the scope and complexity of different projects.
 Where possible, try to come up with a project driven by your own interests rather than an arbitrary exercise.
-Like learning any language, even a programming language, navigating documentation is a skill earned through practice and the motivation to create or say something meaningful of your own.
+Like learning any language, even a programming language, navigating documentation is a skill earned through practice and the motivation to make/say something meaningful to you.